 If you fail to file an accurate Form 8938 by the required due date, you may owe a penalty of up to $10,000.
 The penalty will be the same whether you are unmarried or file a return jointly with a spouse.

 Penalties for Continuing Failure to File

-After the IRS discovers that you have failed to file a required Form 8938 accurately and on time, you will receive a notice in the mail informing you of your failure to file.
+After the IRS discovers that you have failed to file a required Form 8938 accurately and on time, you will receive a notice in the mail.
+This is to inform you of your failure to file.
 At this point, you will need to file the form within 90 days to avoid additional penalties.
-If you fail to file within this timeframe, the IRS may impose an additional penalty of up to $10,000 for every 30 days that passes.
+If you fail to file within this timeframe, the IRS may impose an additional penalty.
+This is up to $10,000 for every 30 days that pass.
 The maximum additional penalty for this violation is $50,000.

 Penalties for Underpayment Related to Accuracy